 The alternative route to certification for those with a bachelor's degree would apply for a Provisional Certificate in a Teaching Field.
 It exists as a means for primarily Science and Math majors to gain certification to teach in public schools when there is a shortage of traditional certified teachers.
-The Provisional Certificate in a Teaching Field canNOT be gained in advance.
-The applicant must meet qualifications (GPA, passing Praxis II scores and AECTP Scores [see Required Tests below]) in order to be hired.
+The Provisional Certificate in a Teaching Field CANNOT be gained in advance.
+The applicant must meet qualifications (GPA, and passing Praxis II scores [see Required Tests below]) in order to be hired.
 There must be a vacancy and the applicant must be recommended by a principal for a teaching position.
 Once recommended by a principal and approved by Human Resources, we assist the applicant in applying for the Provisional Certificate in a Teaching Field (PCTF)

 FOR SCIENCE: Persons interested in teaching Science should take:

 Biology: Content Knowledge (Code 5235) if you have a Biology related degree/major (Passing Score of 150 is required)

 Chemistry: Content Knowledge (Code 5245) if you have a Chemistry related degree/major (Passing Score of 150 is required)

 General Science: Content Knowledge (Code 5435) if you have taken Biology courses, Chemistry courses, at least one Physics course and at least one Earth/Space course.
 (Passing Score of 152 is required)

 The passing of the Praxis does not guarantee an applicant a position.